gyda13/HueHunter/README.md

 ## What is next?
-Providing the game with more levels.
+Developing the game and add more levels.

 ## Developers
 Gyda - [linkedin](https://www.linkedin.com/in/gydam) </br>